IceHe/lib/README.md

 - [Environment](/js/code-snippet/environment.md): running under Node or browser-like environments
 - [Jest](/js/code-snippet/jest.md): for unit tests
 - [*.d.ts](/js/code-snippet/d.ts.md): declaration files that functions as an interface to the components compiled in JavaScript
+- [debugger](/js/code-snippet/debugger.md) statement invokes any available debugging functionality, such as setting a breakpoint.

 Package Management